-LWTech offers several federal and state funded programs through Workforce Development (WFD) that may provide assistance with tuition, books, advising, and individualized support services, depending on qualifications.
+At LWTech we offer several federal and state funded programs through Workforce Development (WFD).
+The programs may provide assistance with tuition, books, advising, and individualized support services.
+Students must qualify for the programs to receive benefits.

 Want to register for any of our WFD programs?
-Take the Start Next Quarter survey to see if you're eligible and sign up to attend the LWTech and Workforce Development Information Session.
+You can take the Start Next Quarter survey to see if you are eligible.
+Then sign up to attend the LWTech and Workforce Development Information Session.